Grego22/Employee_Time_Clock/README.md

 ## License
-[This project is licensed under the MIT License - see the] (docs/License.md) file for details
+[This project is licensed under the MIT License - see the] (docs/License.md)